Sires past and present

-I gave the mother, Campaspe Meg (who was by Moorlands Tomie), to Les Hall to breed from (Les manages the 5,000 acre hill-country grazing property ‘Glendaloch’), and we travelled down and joined her to Coon.
+After I injured my back, I gave Craig’s mother, Campaspe Meg (who was by Moorlands Tomie), to Les Hall to breed from (Les manages the 5,000 acre hill-country grazing property ‘Glendaloch’), and we travelled down and joined her to John Macdonald’s Coon (John generally had some pretty good Yulong Russ blood collies).
 Les kept two pups and gave the other five to me.

-As it turned out, one pup (who I call Craig) has been retained for breeding.
-He is a very natural worker, highly intelligent and easy to control.
+As it turned out, one pup (who I call Craig) was retained for breeding.
+Craig was a very natural worker, highly intelligent and easy to control.
 Does most things naturally with very little training at all.
 Learns like lightning.
-Not exactly the style of work I prefer, but if things go according to plan, Craig should have an influence in the breeding of the Campaspe dogs, but I only intend for a trickle of this imported blood.
+Not exactly the style of work I prefer, Craig has had an influence in the breeding of the Campaspe dogs, but I ever intended to bring in a trickle of this imported blood.

 In my view it takes at least three generations to stablise the breeding after a wide outcross.
 This has proven the case here.
 Campaspe King is one of the third generation.
 He was out of Monmore Gina, who was by Craig, who was by the UK blood dog Cymru Coon.
 King is breeding extremely well.
-Campaspe Bruno (a son of King) is the fourth generation away from the UK blood, diluting it even further, and is even better.
+The fourth generation are even better.
 It is a long, painstaking process introducing an outcross and shouldn’t be attempted without a definite aim in mind, and the patience to follow it through.